haskell/haskell-ide-engine/docs/Build.md

 * `hie-*`: builds and installs the `hie` binaries.
 Also renames the binaries to contain the correct version-number.
 * `build-latest`: builds and installs `hie` for the latest available and supported `ghc` version.
-* `build-all`: builds and installs `hie` binaries for all supported `ghc` versions.
-This option may take a long time and computer resources so use it with caution.
 * `build-data`: builds the hoogle-db required by `hie`
 * `build`:  builds and installs `hie` for the latest supported `ghc` version (like `build-latest`) and the hoogle-db (like `build-data`)
 * `cabal-*`: execute the same task as the original target, but with `cabal` instead of `stack`